am8850/azure-docs/APP-SERVICES.md

 Objectives:

 - Understand what is an App Service
-- Understand to select a service plan
+- Understand to how to select service plan
+- Understand how to scale and App Service plan
-- Understand how to deploy code to App Service
+- Understand how to deploy code to an App Service

 Topics: